-As an entrepreneur without a set work schedule, it can be hard to get your week organized.
+As an entrepreneur without a set work schedule, it can be hard to organize your week consistently.
 But organization is key to success.
 At Cydcor, we want you to enjoy your work and be successful at it, so here are some tips to go about getting your week organized and meeting your goals.

 Schedule tomorrow today.
 The most successful leaders sit down at the end of their day and figure out what needs to be done the next day.
 Instead of thinking of nebulous goals—as in “This is what I need to do tomorrow, and I’ll try to get it done”—they use their calendar to schedule specific times to accomplish those tasks.

 Know what times of day are best for you.
 If you’re the most creative early in the morning, it makes sense to stick to rituals that require a novel approach in the morning.
 If, on the other hand, it takes you a while to get into work mode, take the time to get some exercise and get your brain in gear for the day.
 You’ll be the most successful at meeting your goals when your energy level is high and you feel the most confident, so schedule your most important tasks for that time of the day.